taranvohra/Siteglide-docs/graphql/tutorial-7-sorting.md

 If you want to challenge yourself, you could choose to try making a query which uses variables to change the order and field by which results are sorted.

-Next time, we'll look at how to implement keyword searches in your query.
-To do this, we'll look at a new type of query "customizations" instead of "models".
+Next time, we'll look at how you use what you've learned so far to start to build your own Application Programming Interface (API).
+This will use GraphQL to query the database, Liquid to display the results on an endpoint Page and JavaScript to GET those results on the client side.